 Video games are an complex, interactive art that incorporate many different types of systems and design.
 Gamers are diverse in preferences, opinions, learning styles, and playstyles.
 Understanding how these two worlds collide requires a patient approach.
 In the fall of 2007 I started the Critical-Gaming blog to define the language and break down the design of video games so we can begin to communicate clearly.

 The first step was to understand video games.
-Now the we must understand video gamers.
+Now we must understand video gamers.

 My name is Richard Hakem Terrell.
 My brother, Marcus Terrell, and I make up B.E.S Studios.
 Links to our games can be found on the "Downloads" page (see side bar).
-We are currently working on BaraBariBall, a competitive sport-fighting game hybrid slated for release on PSN later this year as part of the Sportsfriends compilation.
+We worked with Noah Sasso on BaraBariBall, a competitive sport-fighting game hybrid out now on PSN (PS3 & PS4) and steam as part of the Sportsfriends compilation.
+You can find out more about our thoughts on BaraBariBall and game deisgn in this interview by BigSushi.FM.